Abzraja/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-This was an extremely difficult challenge due to the classes on bootstrap being too short.
+This was an extremely difficult challenge due to the fact that class lessons on bootstrap were too short.
 This challenge required a lot of research and self-study to complete.

 ## Link to Completed Site
 https://abzraja.github.io/Web-Design-Challenge/